please dont use your phone to look at this website it looks horrible on mobile or like maybe rotate the phone or something

 9” x 12”Lamb is about the use of masks in ceremonial practices by ancient cultures across the globe.
 Masks have been a part of rituals since the dawn of culture itself, and have been used to characterize and impersonate the ethereal.
 With them, rituals gain a corporeal meaning and myth takes form.

 In this scenario, Lamb depicts a ritualistic sacrifice to appease a hungry god.
-The top three masks depict the sacrifce with its heart, body, and mind being rendered.
-The beastly diety in the center is aided by the two executioners on its lower side, each one sharp and harmful.
-Finally we are left with nothing more than leftovers of the sacrifice; the spirit and the bones.
+The top three masks depict the sacrifce; with heart, body, and mind being rendered.
+The beastly diety in the center is aided by the two executioners on its lower sides, each one sharp and harmful.
+Finally, we are left with nothing more than the leftovers of the sacrifice; the spirit and the bones.

 It matters not the person under the mask but the role that they play.
 Through masks we take on roles greater than our own, and personalities that stand the test of time.